SNOO

 2. Put your baby down…asleep.

-We’ve learned that babies used to falling asleep on mom or dad need time to adjust.
-Got a hunch that’s your situation?
-Try this: When it’s almost bed/naptime, snug your baby in the SNOO sack, feed her well and offer a paci (if she likes it) and rock her into a deep sleep.
+We have learned that babies used to falling asleep on mum or dad need time to adjust.
+Have a feeling that is your situation?
+Try this: When it is almost bed/naptime, snug your baby in the SNOO sack, feed her well and offer a dummy (if she likes it) and rock her into a deep sleep.
 Then, gently transfer her to SNOO.
-Use your Happiest Baby app to set the motion on a low level, purple or blue.
+Use your Happiest Baby App to set the motion on a low level, purple or blue.
 After 4-5 days of naps/nights in SNOO, her new surroundings should begin feeling familiar.

 3. Build happy SNOO memories.

 Start planning 3-4 fun times in SNOO each day.
-For example, give a delicious massage in there—then take him out for a cuddle.
-Loving touch can help him associate good vibes with SNOO!
+For example, give a massage in there—then take him out for a cuddle.
+Loving touch can help him associate good feelings with SNOO!

 4. Learn the cues.

-SNOO won’t calm fussing…when your baby needs YOU!
-Check if he’s hungry, hot, cold or needs a new diaper.
-Once you meet his needs, he'll likely soothe and snooze.
-(If he continues to fuss no matter what you do, check with your doctor.)
+Check if your baby is hungry, hot, cold, or needs a new nappy.
+Once you meet his needs, he will likely soothe and snooze.
+(If he continues to fuss no matter what you do, check with your GP.)